SAFETAG/SAFETAG/docs/audit_content.md

       * Passwords (audit)
 The strength of passwords being used by storage or in-use devices.
       * Beacons & other wireless emissions
-Auditing / Training on how devices beacon, if association and tracking in in the threat model.
+Auditing / Training on how devices beacon, if association and tracking in in the needs assessment.
       * Access
 	    * Server Access
 Where are the servers that host the organizations assets.
 Is the location locked, if so, who has the key, etc.